spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/observation-management-procedure.html.md

 <tbody>
   <tr>
     <td class="tg-obmi"><span style="background-color:#D9EAD3">1</span></td>
-    <td class="tg-cly1" colspan="2"><b>Control Observation: </b>The observation noted is considered to be a one off occurence for the control as a result of extenuating circumstances.
+    <td class="tg-cly1" colspan="2"><b>Control Observation: </b>The observation noted is considered to be a one off occurrence for the control as a result of extenuating circumstances.
 It is unlikely to occur again once remediated.<br><br><b>Information System Risk: </b>Theoretically impossible and/or requires significant technical expertise for the risk to be exploited.</td>
   </tr>
   <tr>
     <td class="tg-za92"><span style="background-color:#FFF2CC">2</span></td>